Jersey barrier

 The barriers are also known as a K-rail, a term stipulated in the California Department of Transportation specification for temporary concrete traffic barriers which first started using concrete median barriers in the mid-1940s.

 Over time, different variants were created.
-Taller variants, such as the Ontario Tall Wall, proved more effective at stopping vehicles and had the added advantage of blocking most oncoming headlights.
+Taller variants, such as the Ontario tall wall, proved more effective at stopping vehicles and had the added advantage of blocking most oncoming headlights.
 More modular variants, including plastic water-filled barriers, have been created.

 Development and use

 Although it is not clear exactly when or where the first concrete median barriers were used, concrete median barriers were used in the mid-1940s on U.S. Route 99 on the descent from the Tehachapi Mountains in the Central Valley south of Bakersfield, California.
-This first generation of concrete barriers was developed to (a) minimize the number of out-of-control trucks penetrating the barrier, and (b) eliminate the need for costly and dangerous median barrier maintenance in high-accident locations with narrow medians – concerns that are as valid today as they were 80 years ago.
+This first generation of concrete barriers was developed to minimize the number of out-of-control trucks penetrating the barrier and eliminate the need for costly and dangerous median barrier maintenance in high-accident locations with narrow medians.

 The Jersey barrier, also called New Jersey wall, was developed in the 1950s (introduced in current form in 1959), at Stevens Institute of Technology, New Jersey, United States, under the direction of the New Jersey State Highway Department to divide multiple lanes on a highway.
 A typical Jersey barrier stands 32 in tall and is made of steel-reinforced poured concrete or plastic.
 Many are constructed with the embedded steel reinforcement protruding from each end, allowing them to be incorporated into permanent emplacements when linked to one another by sections of fresh concrete poured on-site.

 Their widespread use in road construction has led to wide application as a generic, portable barrier during construction projects and temporary rerouting of traffic into stopgap carpool and rush-hour reversing highway lanes.